pacs-course/pacs-examples/Examples/src/QuadratureRule/AllDynamic/FOLDER_DESCRIPTION.md

 2. **Plugin libraries** register themselves into factories at load time.
 3. The main executable **loads shared libraries** with `dlopen` and queries factories for the chosen rule/integrand.
 4. Integration parameters are read from **GetPot** or **JSON**.
-5. Integration is executed using the existing composite quadrature machinery (from the base version library).
+5. Integration is executed using the existing `CompositeQuadrature` machinery (from the base version library).

 ---